What is a POS machine and how can I compare POS terminals?

-Good customer relationship management (CRM) starts with knowledge, which your POS technology may be able to provide.
+Good customer relationship management (CRM) starts with knowledge, that your POS technology may be able to provide.
 Some popular POS machines help you build customer profiles based on purchase patterns, enabling you to target your marketing and promotions more effectively.

 You may also be able to add promotional messages to your receipts, including those that cross-sell based on the purchase made.

 Every business is different, so will have different POS needs.
 Remember that a POS is not a standalone machine, but an interconnection of capabilities that together enable you to process customer-facing transactions efficiently – while supporting your business processes.

 To help find the best POS machine for your business, develop a shortlist by considering and comparing the products that have your ‘must have’ features.
 They could include:

 The right POS machine (POS system or POS terminal) could revolutionise your business in several ways – from improving customer service to automating stock management.
 So, it pays to take some time researching the best point of sale machine for your specific needs.

 Applications for merchant services are subject to approval.
 Terms, conditions, fees and charges apply.
 Before making a decision, read the disclosure documents for your selected product or service, including the Product Disclosure Statement and Terms and Conditions for Westpac EFTPOS machines; and consider if the product is right for you.